likoz2/Lectures/CSharp/PaperWork/introduction.md

 \
 \
 PLEASE READ THIS:\
-Before we continue, please note the naming convention of c#.
+Before we continue, please note the naming convention of C#.

 Naming convention is the "Rule" on how to name things.
 Violating naming convention causes worse readability of your code.\
-The naming convention of c# is as follows:
+The naming convention of C# is as follows:
-- camelCase -> start with lower case letter and every word inside starts with UPPER case letter
+- camelCase -> starts with a lower case letter and every word inside starts with a UPPER case letter
-- PascalCase -> start with UPPER case letter and every word inside starts with UPPER case letter
+- PascalCase -> starts with a UPPER case letter and every word inside starts with a UPPER case letter
-- snake_case -> lower cased with `_` between all words (this is not used in c#)
+- snake_case -> lower cased with `_` between all words (this is not used in C#)
 ```csharp
 private int someValue = 0; // camelCase for private variables (variable should never be public)
 public int SomeProperty {get; set;} = 1; // PascalCase for public properties (property should never be private)